StuartHarris/slides/rust_global_seattle_2023/slides.md

 - Behaviour is the _primary_ organising principle
 - Interaction with the outside world is _secondary_
-- UI layout is a side-effect
+- UI is also a side-effect

 <br/>